vivaluxo37/BrokeranaylysisDaily/.trae/rules/project_rules.md

 - Monitoring and analytics tools

-**Estimated Timeline:** 24 weeks (6 months) for full implementation **Budget Considerations:** AI API costs, data provider fees, hosting and infrastructure costs
+**Estimated Timeline:** 24 weeks (6 months) for full implementation **Budget Considerations:** AI API costs, data provider fees, hosting and infrastructure costs[byterover-mcp]

+# important
+always use byterover-retrieve-knowledge tool to get the related context before any tasks always use byterover-store-knowledge to store all the critical informations after sucessful tasks